-COMMUNITY IMPACT Do these proposals contribute to specific priority plan objectives?
-Yes/No Efficient Community Focussed Council Will the proposals impact on specific groups of people?
-Yes/No TARGET COMPLETION / DELIVERY DATE FINANCIAL/VALUE Part of ongoing Treasury Management Activities within the Treasury Management Strategy and Policy approved by Council.
-Yes/No Where appropriate these are FOR MONEY IMPACT Yes/No Where appropriate these are detailed in the body of the report.
-LEGAL ISSUES Yes/No The Director: Finance & HR (Section 151 Officer), has responsibility for the administration of the financial affairs of the Council In providing this report the Section 151 Officer is meeting one of the responsibilities of the post contained within the Council's Constitution at Part 2, Officers Functions of the Chief Financia Officer, para.
+SUMMARY IMPACT AS SSESSMENT COMMUNITY IMPACT priority plan objectives?
+Yes/ No Efficient Community Focussed Council Will the proposals impact on specific groups of people?
+Yes /No TARGET COMPLETION / DELIVERY DATE FINANCIAL/VALUE FOR MONEY IMPACT LEGAL ISSUES Part of ongoing Treasury Management Activities within the Treasury Management Strategy and Policy approved by Council.
+Yes/Ne Where appropriate these are detailed in the body of the report.
+Yes/Ne The Director: Finance & HR (Section 151 Officer), has responsibility for the administration of the financial affairs of the Council.
+In providing this report the Section 151 Officer is meeting one of the responsibilities of the post contained within the Council's Constitution at Part 2, Officers, Functions of the Chief Financial Officer, para.
 8 which states "The Chief Financial Officer will contribute to the promotion and maintenance of high standards of governance, audit, probity and propriety, risk management and the approval of the statement of accounts through provision of support to the Audit Committee."
 AL 13/7/2021 OTHER IMPACTS, RISKS AND OPPORTUNITIES Yes/No The key opportunities and risks associated with treasury management activities are set out in the body of the report and in the Treasury Management Strategy and Policy approved by Council and will be regularly monitored throughout the year.
 IMPACT ON SPECIFIC WARDS Yes /No